monosource/radare2-explorations/intro/visual_navigation.md

 ## Marks

 You can set marks at any point using `m` followed by any key (case-sensitive).
+To go to a mark, press `'` followed by the mark key.
 Be aware that marks are not highlighted in any way in contrast to flags.

 ## Fuzzy flag searcher